evo-biomech/replicAnt/README.md

 ### Troubleshooting

-The **FARTS** pipeline comprises many moving parts and experimental software tools, so it is only natural for new additions to the pipeline (or updates on the side of Unreal and Blender) to cause minor hiccups.
+The **replicAnt** pipeline comprises many moving parts and experimental software tools, so it is only natural for new additions to the pipeline (or updates on the side of Unreal and Blender) to cause minor hiccups.
 Therefore, we have compiled a list of common issues and fow to fix them: